cmaga/plit2.1/README.md

 Aside from the upload the other data resides in FMIS.
 The early warning query is called using selenium and downloaded and then inserted into the database via python scripts.
 All the files needed for this data pull are referenced in the tape-early-warning.sh shell file within the ducttape folder on silverback.

+For the early warning report there are two collections. forestExcel and EARLY_WARNING. forestExcel takes the uploaded file information and EARLY_WARNING takes the early warning data from fmis.

 ## Deployment

 There are some concerns and problems that are likely to arise upon deployment.
 The first one being that you may want a new amazon instance.